Julien-Sklarik/SOFR-Caps-Calibration-and-REMIC-Tranche-Pricing/README.md

 1  Minimal smoke tests cover shapes and simple invariants 2  Add more cases easily under tests when you want deeper checks

-License
-MIT for ease of reuse in interviews and review settings

 Acknowledgment
-This work grew out of my time at UC Berkeley and was restructured here as a clean independent project for review
+This work grew out of my time at UC Berkeley and was restructured here as an independent project